mansueli/Supa-Backup/security.md

 ## Reporting a Vulnerability

-If you find a vulnerability or potential security issue with Supa-Backup, please report it to us as soon as possible by creating an issue in our repository or by emailing us at [your_email_address].
+If you find a vulnerability or potential security issue with Supa-Backup, please report it to us as soon as possible by creating an issue in our repository or in a DM on Twitter https://twitter.com/rmansueli.

 ## Supported Versions